MewsSystems/gitbook-connector-api/guidelines/taxation.md

 ## Tax exempt items

-Tax exempt items should include the tax code value `null`.
-This will lead to Mews not including any tax breakdown.
-Legal environments in which no actual 0% tax rate exists do not have a 0% tax code in Mews.
+Tax-exempt items should be sent with `TaxCode` value `null`.
+Mews in turn not calculate any taxation amount for the item.
+Legal environments in which no actual 0% tax rate exists do not have a corresponding 0% tax code in Mews.

 ## Multi-tax environment